-A Fiber-reinforced Concrete Testing Primer for Ready Mixers (Part 1)
+A Fiber Reinforced Concrete Testing Primer for Ready Mix Professionals (Part 1)

 March 18, 2015

-In this and the next issue of Ready Mixer News Memo we will provide a general primer for ready mixers as well as engineers, contractors and commercial laboratory personnel.
+In this and the next issue of Ready Mixer News Memo, we will provide a Fiber Reinforced Concrete Test Primer for ready mix professionals, engineers, contractors, and commercial laboratory personnel.
 Part 1 in this issue includes:

-- Sampling of Fiber Reinforced Concrete (FRC)/Fiber Reinforced Shotcrete (FRS)
+- A sampling of Fiber Reinforced Concrete (FRC)/Fiber Reinforced Shotcrete (FRS)

 - Fabrication of FRC/FRS test specimens.